Gowthami0901/instructor/README.md

 **Performance**: Performance is contingent on local hardware capabilities.
 With adequate resources, Ollama can handle a variety of AI tasks effectively.

-**Pricing**: As an open-source solution, Ollama is free to use.
-However, deploying models locally may incur hardware and operational costs.
+**Pricing**: Ollama is an open-source platform, and as such, it is free to use:
+- **Free Version**: Ollama’s core functionality is free, allowing developers to deploy and run AI models locally without any API calls or usage fees.
+- **Hardware and Operational Costs**: While the software itself is free, users need to provide their own hardware infrastructure to run the models.
+This can incur costs depending on the scale of the deployment (e.g., servers, GPUs, electricity).

+**Free Tier Usage**:
+- Since Ollama is open-source, there are no usage limits for the software itself.
+However, users are responsible for their local hardware and resources.

 **Use Case Suitability**: Ideal for developers and organizations prioritizing data privacy, customization, and cost savings, and who have the necessary technical expertise and infrastructure.